leshibily/terraform-mwaa/README.md

 ## DAGs

 There's a test DAG file inside the local [`dags` directory](./dags), which was taken from the official tutorial for [Apache Airflow v1.10.12](https://airflow.apache.org/docs/apache-airflow/1.10.12/tutorial.html#example-pipeline-definition).
 You can place as many DAG files inside that directory as you want and Terraform will pick them up and upload them to S3.
-Alternatively, you can use the DAG sync via GitHub Actions as described [below](#dag-sync-via-gitbub-actions).

 ## Usage